romainducrocq/DQN-initial-DQN/README.md

 ![Demo tensorboard png](demo/demo_tensorboard.png)

-See `demo/` for a complete guide on how to build a custom environment.
+See `demo/` for a complete guide on how to build a custom environment and run the programs.

 ****